harshithgutam-rgb/promptwars-demo2/README.md

 ---

+## ☁️ Google Services Used
+* Google Gemini API → Intelligent response generation
+* Google Translate API → Multilingual support
+* Google Cloud Text-to-Speech (Hybrid) → Voice output

+The system is designed with a hybrid Text-to-Speech architecture, where Google Cloud TTS is integrated for scalable voice output, and a browser-based fallback ensures uninterrupted audio playback across devices and API conditions.

+---

 ## 🧪 Testing

 The application has been tested across functionality, security, performance, and responsiveness.
 Detailed testing strategy is available in `TESTING.md`.
+* No crash handling for API failures
+* Safe JSON parsing
+* Mobile and desktop tested
+* Consistent UI behavior

+---

+## 🎯 Problem Statement Alignment

+VoteBuddy AI helps users:

+* Understand voter eligibility
+* Learn how to apply for voter ID
+* Get election-related information in simple language
+* Access information in their preferred language

 ---